nghfp9wa7bzq/sony-aries-mainlining/README.md

     * Panel
   * Touchpad - on my phone this is broken, so I can't test it.
     Also, because the screen doesn't work, it isn't so easy to test...
-  * Backlight - does not work
+  * Backlight - does not work (got it working in my repo)
   * GPU - unknown
-  * HDMO out - no
+  * HDMI out - no

 Status / Notification LED - [tested](https://docs.kernel.org/leds/leds-class-multicolor.html) and works from cli
 Flash - no